 Volwaardige Participatie: new living concepts for homeless youth

 This spring, TAAK responded to the Open Call by the Stimuleringsfonds Creatieve Industrie for proposals of new living concepts for homeless youth.
-The proposal of TAAK and partners, titled Volwaardige Participatie, was one of the five accepted projects.
-In this co-production, TAAK brings together creators, social organizations, municipalities, and experts by experience to explore innovative living concepts for homeless young adults.
+The proposal of TAAK, co-producer Building Conversation and partners, titled Volwaardige Participatie, was one of the five accepted projects.
+In this co-production, TAAK and Building Conversation bring together creators, social organizations, municipalities, and experts by experience to explore innovative living concepts for homeless young adults.
 In times of Covid-19 restrictions, the situation of the homeless is extra precarious, and the need to call attention to this issue even more urgent.

 In the Netherlands, much is being done to combat (imminent) homelessness among young adults.
 However, there are gaps between what is being offered and what is structurally required.
 The partners involved in Volwaardige Participatie — Building Conversation, Patrick Roegiers, Bengin Dawod, Rainbow Soulclub, Annette Kouwenhoven, Anna Honigh, Janneke Gulen, and TAAK — are focusing on the design of a physical space for homeless youth in conversation with these young adults.
 This responds to a need identified by the Dutch government in the document ‘Actieprogramma Dak- En Thuisloze Jongeren 2019-2021’, namely for young adults to be approached in understandable language and from a place of trust.